Chris Niosi: Terrain of Magical Expertise

-Voice Acting
+Voice acting

 Niosi started doing voice acting on amateur productions on Newgrounds, but in 2009, he eventually booked his first professional gig as "Khoury" in five episodes of Pokémon: Diamond and Pearl: Galactic Battles.
 In 2014, he began voicing anime characters such as Yujiro Hattori in Bakuman, Taira in Queen's Blade Rebellion, and video game characters such as Dezel in Tales of Zestiria (which he later reprised in Tales of Zestiria the X).
 In 2016, Niosi voiced Arataka Reigen from Mob Psycho 100.
 In 2017, he was announced as the voice of Pegasus for the Viz Media dub of Sailor Moon SuperS.

 In 2016, Niosi became a series regular in Cartoon Network's OK K.O.!
 Let's Be Heroes, which started airing on August 1, 2017; he voiced characters such as Nick Army, Neil, Pird and Ernesto.
 These roles eventually lead Niosi to join SAG-AFTRA and to be represented by Arlene Thornton & Associates.
 In 2018, Niosi was cast as Therion and Mattias in Octopath Traveler.
 In 2022, he went on to voice multiple characters in Monster Hunter Rise and River City Girls 2.

-Controversy

-On July 18, 2019, Niosi made a post on his Tumblr and Twitter account confessing that he had been "emotionally abusing" his colleagues, family and partners for over a decade.
-Niosi's post highlighted specific instances of abuse for which he issued public apologies, in response to a callout post by one of his former partners, which was later.
-As a result, Niosi was recast from several projects in which he voiced major characters, including Fire Emblem: Three Houses, Mr. Osomatsu and Boruto: Naruto Next Generations.
-Later that year, Niosi attended an anger management group in Los Angeles and several emotionally focused therapy programs, in an effort to improve his past behavior.
-During this same time, the controversy surrounding Niosi grew into false criminal allegations of sexual and physical assault, withholding pay from commissioned animators and breaking non-disclosure agreements for projects he was previously involved in.
-On November 19, 2020, Niosi issued an official statement on his Twitter account to share details of his rehabilitation and debunk the false allegations, which was supported by several of his colleagues.
-He continued to work in voiceover and animation, later reprising his role as Julius Euclius in Isekai Quartet and Arataka Reigen in the third season of Mob Psycho 100.

 Personal life

 Niosi has one half-brother and two half-sisters; one of them is former on-camera actress Alison Fanelli.
 Niosi was also diagnosed with Asperger syndrome.
-He moved to Los Angeles, California in 2014 to pursue a career in the animation industry.
+He moved to Los Angeles in 2014 to pursue a career in the animation industry.